Alain Prost: Ferrari (1990–1991)

 The season was not as kind to Ferrari, as the Ferrari 642 was not as reliable as the McLaren and Williams cars.
 Prost never finished a race lower than fifth, but won no races, scored only five podiums, and finished only eight races; similarly, Alesi finished only seven races.
-Reportedly, Ferrari's famous V12 engine was no longer competitive against the smaller, lighter and more fuel efficient V10s of its competitors, and the Ferrari chassis was likewise uncompetitive.
+Reportedly, Ferrari's V12 engine was no longer competitive against the smaller, lighter and more fuel efficient V10s of its competitors, and the Ferrari chassis was likewise uncompetitive.
 (Barnard had left Ferrari in 1990, early enough to have input on the 1990 car but too late to help with the 1991 cars.)
 Although Ferrari upgraded the car to the Ferrari 643 in time for Prost's home race at Magny-Cours, in which Prost and Alesi finished second and fourth, the car was still unable to compete for the title over the course of the season.
 Adding insult to injury, Mansell's Williams-Renault clearly supplanted Ferrari as McLaren-Honda's main competition in 1991, and Mansell finished second in the Drivers' Championship that year.

 Prost took out his frustrations on the team, publicly likening the car to a "truck."
 Ferrari retaliated by firing him with one race left to go in the 1991 season.
 He was replaced by Italian driver Gianni Morbidelli for the 1991 Australian Grand Prix and by another Italian, Ivan Capelli, for the following season.